NEET Correction Window 2025 - Edit Window at neet.ntaonline.in

 Two waves \mathrm{y}_{1}=\mathrm{A}_{1} \sin \left(\omega \mathrm{t}-\beta_{1}\right) and \mathrm{y}_{2}=\mathrm{A}_{2} \sin \left(\omega \mathrm{t}-\beta_{2}\right) superimpose to form a resultant wave.
 The amplitude of this resultant wave is given by

-Time of exposure for a photographic print is 10 seconds, when a lamp of 50 cd is placed at 1 m from it.
-Then another lamp of luminous intensity I is used, and is kept at 2 m from it.
+The time of exposure for a photographic print is 10 seconds when a lamp of 50 cd is placed at 1 m from it.
+Then another lamp of luminous intensity I is used and is kept at 2 m from it.
 If the time of exposure now is 20 s, the value of I (in cd) is

 A parallel beam of white light falls on a thin film whose refractive index is 1.33.
-If angle of incidence is 52^{\circ} then thickness of the film for the reflected light to be coloured yellow (\lambda=6000 \AA) most intensively must be
+If the angle of incidence is 52^{\circ}, then the thickness of the film for the reflected light to be coloured yellow (\lambda=6000 \AA) most intensively must be

 In the Young's double-slit experiment, the intensity of light at a point on the screen where the path difference is \lambda is K, (\lambda being the wave length of light used).
 The intensity at a point where the path difference is \frac{\lambda }{4}, will be: